saurabhdaware/text-to-handwriting/README.md

 Hey everyone!
 I hope the person who is reading this is not my teacher.

-I hate writing assignments so I made this tool that converts text to an image with handwritten like font and a paper background 😛
+I hate writing assignments so I made this tool that converts text to an image that looks like handwriting with background of a paper😛

 **Link:** https://saurabhdaware.github.io/text-to-handwriting/